 - Trouble losing weight

-- Trouble building muscle mass
+- Trouble building muscle mass and loss of existing muscle mass

 - Low energy levels and fatigue